Primera Air Scandinavia: Collapse

 The airline had struggled to run profitably for years, and although the airline achieved a profit in 2017, it was mainly due to the sale of aircraft.
 The airline also paid over US$20 million to charter or wet lease aircraft due to the late delivery of its Airbus A321neo fleet, alongside other unforeseen expenses.
 Unable to obtain further financing to accommodate the resulting losses, Primera announced in a statement dated 30 September 2018 that it would cease operations effective 2 October 2018, citing a poor financial standing from the write-off of an aircraft from corrosion, delivery delays of the Airbus A321neo aircraft and resultant wet leasing, and being unable to secure long-term financing.
 The final flight to land was PF596 from Málaga to Copenhagen.

 From April 2018, the airline had canceled some flights; customers said that as of the date of bankruptcy they had not yet received promised compensation.
 Neither passengers nor employees received advance notice of the shutdown, and many planes were in the air at the time of the decision.
 Some passengers learned that the airline was shut down while in line to board the plane.
 Many people, including employees, were stranded at foreign airports.

 Despite the bankruptcy of its airline subsidiary, Primera Travel Group continued to operate its various travel agencies and tour operators in Scandinavia but changed its name to TravelCo Nordic in October 2018.
 Still, the group faced huge losses due to the collapse of Primera Air.
 2018 was closed with a loss of 156m DKK.
 This by far exceeded all profits made in previous years.

 TravelCo Nordic subsequently folded in late 2020 in wake of the Corona crisis and ceased trading.

 Destinations

-Primera Air mostly operated return flights from its Scandinavian airports to popular holiday destinations along the Mediterranean coast of Europe and Africa, the Canary Islands, the Azores, Madeira, Bulgaria and Turkey, as well as custom charter flights to virtually any destination.
+Primera Air Scandinavia mostly operated return flights from its Scandinavian airports to popular holiday destinations along the Mediterranean coast of Europe and Africa, the Canary Islands, the Azores, Madeira, Bulgaria and Turkey, as well as custom charter flights to virtually any destination.
 The airline maintained seasonal summer and winter selections.

 The airline had launched transatlantic operations from April 2018, connecting France and the United Kingdom to Canada and the United States.

 At the time of closure, the airline had served several routes, but further announced long-haul flights from Berlin, Brussels, Frankfurt, and Madrid never commenced.